tomasw23/313/sparkAdaCodeLecture/misc/conversion24hrClock12hrAMPMClock/README.txt

 There are different versions which correspond to the different stages of writing a program similar to the stages in the coursework.

+* The full version which uses subtypes instead of types is vers12FullVersionWithIOUsingSubType
 * All versions with IO in the name contain a main procedure which when compiled allows to execute the code in a console.
   Otherwise the code can be compiled but needs to be linked from an